top of page

 Genealogy spreadsheet timeline

-Column recommendations include Calculated Age, Event Date, Event Type, Description.
-Color code your events, so they stand out.
+Column recommendations include Calculated Age, Event Date, Event Type, and Description.
+Color code your events so they stand out.
 I used green for vital events and blue for life events for relatives.

 In this table, I wanted to emphasize life after this ancestor's parents' died, so I used a different color.
 Your table can also include historical events.